 - Financial analysts — To make the preferred candidate list as a financial analyst, you’ll need a CPA or an MBA.
 Having both is even better.

 - Payroll professionals — Looking to land your dream payroll job?
-Then consider getting a Certified Payroll Professional (CPP) designation, because this designation can help you make it to supervisory roles.
+The Certified Payroll Professional (CPP) designation can help you make it to supervisory roles.

 Oh, and that acronym we mentioned earlier?
-That's AICPA's recently introduced Certified in Entity and Intangible Valuations™ (CEIV™) credential for CPAs and finance professionals to demonstrate a commitment to enhancing audit quality, consistency and transparency in fair value measurements for public company financial reporting purposes in the U.S.
+That's AICPA's Certified in Entity and Intangible Valuations™ (CEIV™) credential for CPAs and finance professionals to demonstrate a commitment to enhancing audit quality, consistency and transparency in fair value measurements for public company financial reporting purposes in the U.S.

 Do you have the certifications needed to set yourself apart from other candidates and command a higher salary?
 If not, there’s no time like the present to show employers you mean business and increase your career opportunities by investing in professional development.